 Fareham offers shopping which is easily accessible and in a clean and safe environment.
-With its compact pedestrianised town centre and speciality shops, it retains its traditional market town and historic architectural appeal in a modern shopping environment.
-Please take a look at the Fareham Town Centre website.
+With its spacious pedestrianised town centre and speciality shops, it retains its traditional market town and historic architectural appeal in a modern shopping environment.

 The markets offer everything from fresh fruit and vegetables to household goods and clothing.
-It's convenient to park, close to local bus services, and there's easy access to town centre shops.
+It's convenient to park, close to local bus services, and there is easy access to town centre shops.

-Farmers' markets are held from 9am to 2pm on the first Saturday of every month, all year round in Fareham town centre.
-Over the next few months, these dates will be:
+Farmers' markets are held from 9am to 3pm on the first Saturday of every month in Fareham town centre.

-A bright and airy undercover shopping centre , offering more than 90 high street names, including BHS, Boots and M&S, seven days a week.
+A bright and airy undercover shopping centre offering more than 90 high street names, including Debenhams, Boots and M&S, seven days a week.

-Opened in 2005, Market Quay Shopping Centre offers mixed retail and leisure from 17 units including Peacocks, Poundland, Robert Dyas, TK Maxx and Wilkinsons , as well as LA Fitness and the Apollo 5-screen cinema.
+Opened in 2005, Market Quay Shopping Centre offers mixed retail and leisure from 17 units including Peacocks, Poundland, Robert Dyas, TK Maxx and Wilkinsons , as well as Sports Direct Fitness Gym and the Reel 5-screen cinema.

-From Westbury Manor Museum westwards along West Street, you'll find around 70 shops and businesses (1 MB).
+From Westbury Manor Museum westwards along West Street, you'll find around 70 shops and businesses.
 Many of the shops are independently owned and managed, with a unique speciality shopping offer.
-From cake decorating to carpets, fresh fish to fire places and florists - West Street offers plenty of choice for the discerning customer.
+From cake decorating to carpets, and fire places to florists - West Street offers plenty of choice for the discerning customer.

-If you would like any further information on the above, please contact the Department of Planning and Environment on Tel: 01329 236100, or e-mail email@example.com
+If you would like any further information on the above, please contact the Leisure and Community Team on tel: 01329 824440, or e-mail firstname.lastname@example.org